osezuaikekhua/twitter-clone/README.md

 # Welcome ton Twitter Clone App!

 This app is a clone of Twitter.
 Upload tweets and images to show what's on your mind.
 View what others on the app are talking about, like their tweet, and give them a reply.
-The website is responsive and all tweets and comments are saved to users.
-The comments are all server side render meaning good seo performance.
+Using backend knowledge, all of the user’s information, comments, posts, and likes are accessed & saved from a database

 website 👉 ( https://tweet-tweet.vercel.app/ )